mobusdorphin/blueHouseMonthly_deborah/linux_tutorial_00/linux_tutorial_00.md

 ![GAAAAAAAAAAAY](lesbian_pride.jpg)

-The first thing we need to do is convert that JPEG image into ASCII text, for which there are endless tools use to accomplish that goal.
+The first thing we need to do is convert that JPEG image into ASCII text, for which there are endless tools to use to accomplish that goal.
 Since this is a GNU/Linux tutorial, we're going to be using a command line utility to make this change.
 Install [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter) to your machine based on your specific distribution's package manager (if you have one of those fancy things) or from source if you're feeling lucky.
 Refer to either the FAQ in that linked git repo or your distro's documentation on how to do that, because we will learn how to do that instead in a future issue!
 For now, we'll assume you know how to install that.
 According to the `--help` menu in `ascii-image-converter`, we use `-C` flag to output colour, which gives us the following:

 ![](linux_tutorial_02.png)